Trinity College is committed to sustainable practices and responsible stewardship of our campus.

 Trinity received $10 million from Brian ’82 and Joannah Lawson to support an ambitious initiative designed to integrate sustainability across the College.

-Brian and Joannah Lawson’s visionary support for sustainability will shape a greener, healthier future for the entire Trinity community
+Brian and Joannah Lawson’s visionary support for sustainability will shape a sustainable, healthier future for the entire Trinity community

 TORONTO, Canada – October 17, 2019